-The Program Memory and EEPROM data memory can both be programmed serially in-circuit using this 5-wire interface.
+The Program Memory can be programmed serially in-circuit using this 5-wire interface.
 Data is downloaded and uploaded serially on a single pin with an additional line for the clock.
 Two additional lines are required for the power supply and one line for the reset.
 The technical details regarding the in-circuit programming of the devices are beyond the scope of this document and will be supplied in supplementary literature.

-During the programming process the $\overline{\text{RES}}$ pin will be held low by the programmer disabling the normal operation of the microcontroller and taking control of the PA0 and PA2 I/O pins for data and clock programming purposes.
-The user must there take care to ensure that no other outputs are connected to these two pins.
+During the programming process the ICPMS pin will be held low by the programmer disabling the normal operation of the microcontroller and taking control of the PA0 and PA2 I/O pins for data and clock programming purposes.
+The user must there take care to ensure that no other outputs are connected to these two pins